XRP price declines, alongside decrease in volume

-In the last 24 hours, OFFICIAL TRUMP, Pi and Uniswap are the top gainers, Pyth Network, Story, Aave are the top losers.
+In the last 24 hours, PancakeSwap, Quant and Four are the top gainers, SPX6900, Pi, Monero are the top losers.

 Cryptocurrency prices FAQs